githubapnic/network-automation-labs/lab10-Reactor/reactor.md

 ![](images/apnic_logo.png)
 # LAB: The Salt Reactor system

-As in the previous labs, the Proxy Minions are started for all the devices in the topology, as well as napalm-logs.
+As in the previous labs, **_the Proxy Minions are started for all the devices in the topology_**, as well as napalm-logs.

-The main difference however is that the Salt Master is not started, and we will need to start it manually.
+The main difference however is that **_the Salt Master is not started_**, and we will need to start it manually.

 ## Part-1: Salt Reactors 101